Gomka/gomkaBot/README.md

 `ping`: The bot will pong, measuring both the bot and api latency.
 The bot will also announce that your head itches from inside.

+`me quiero morir`: The bot will say "nah pero ten en cuenta".

-if a message contains the word `siempre` the bot will say S I E M P R E
+if a message contains the word `siempre` the bot will say S I E M P R E.

-if a message contains the text `comid` the bot will say 𝓮𝓷𝓳𝓸𝔂 𝔂𝓸𝓾𝓻 𝓶𝓮𝓪𝓵
+if a message contains the text `comid` the bot will say 𝓮𝓷𝓳𝓸𝔂 𝔂𝓸𝓾𝓻 𝓶𝓮𝓪𝓵.

 `gomkabot restart`: Restarts the bot. (this command can only be issued by the bot owner).

-### `robalada` family of commands: Consists on a postgresql based persistency storage of strings.
+### `robalada` family of commands: Consists on a persistency storage of strings.

 `robalada add [string]`: If that message was sent by the author of the bot, the string in [] is added to the database, and the bot will announce the index of the robalada added.